cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

     ...: squares
 Out[10]: [1, 4, 9, 16]
 ```
-If you wish to filter out some items from the original list, you can do it with an `if` statement, which can also included inside the brackets.
+If you wish to filter out some items from the original list, you can do it by including an `if` statement inside the brackets.
 For instance, suppose that you wish to get a list with the squares of the numbers which are not divisible by 3, up to 20.
 Taking advantage of the operator `%`, which returns the remainder of the division of two integers, you can use the following list comprehension.

 ```
-In [11]: my_squares = [i**2 for i in range(1, 21) if i % 3 != 0]
+In [11]: my_squares = [i**2 for i in range(1, 21) if i%3 != 0]
     ...: my_squares
 Out[11]: [1, 4, 16, 25, 49, 64, 100, 121, 169, 196, 256, 289, 361, 400]
 ```